Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

-- In order to learn a good recall, your dog must have the opportunity to be off leash and/or on a long line.
+- In order to train a good recall, your dog must have the opportunity to be off leash and/or on a long line.
 A dog on the leash all the time, will not learn a good recall, because it is always stuck to you.
 To train recall, try a fenced area or a long line; your dog needs to feel free to practice a reliable recall, and he must come to you willingly on free choice.
 If you reel your dog in towards you to make him come to you, he has learned nothing.

 - According to Leslie Nelson, author of the RRR (Really Reliable Recall) training method, once you establish management -ensuring you set your dog up for success-, and a good relationship built on trust and cooperation, your training should be the easy part!